 Iceland – Southeastern Coast Drive

 When traveling to Iceland in winter, one main attraction is to drive the ring road along the southeastern coast or at least a portion of it to see gorgeous waterfalls on one side and the ocean with black sand beaches on the other.
 The southeastern coast is magical, but busy.
 Stay safe out there by reading tips about driving in winter and give yourself plenty of time and snacks.
 Another suggestion is to get an early start, the waterfalls can get quite busy with drones overhead.
-Here are some great places to stop between Rekjavik and Vik:
+I’ve listed a number of beautiful places to go in the post below, but before we get there, here is a mini video of our experiences in South Iceland.

 Roughly 1.5 hours from Reykjavik on the southeastern coast, this waterfall is one of the tallest in Iceland.
 You can see it coming while you are driving east, but is more majestic up close.
 The turn-off is to the left, so slow down well in advance – this intersection was where we witness the overturned SUV.
 Seljalandsfoss is unique because you can walk behind it!
 Would only recommend, if you have waterproof pants… We pulled over a mile or so after the turnoff to Seljalandfoss because we saw these pretty mini falls.
 Keep your eyes peeled as you drive (see photos below).